-FIGURE 7-24: TREE PRUNING WITHIN PARKS AND ALONG ROADWAYS IS A REGULAR NEED IN ANNAPOLIS.
+FIGURE 7-25: TREE PRUNING WITHIN PARKS AND ALONG

 Source: Urban Forest Tree Service

 Dock is the most notable of these improvements but there are over twenty other substantial park or trail projects in the City's capital improvement plan for fiscal years 2025-2029.
-These projects include dramatic improvements to the City's public water access network, including new parks at Elktonia/ Carr's Beach, Hawkins Cove, and Gateway Park; a variety of improvements to the heavily used Truxtun Park; and numerous trail initiatives which will add miles of additional acreage to the park system.
+These projects include dramatic improvements to the City's public water access network, including new parks at Elktonia/ Carr's Beach, Hawkins Cove, and Gateway Park; a variety of improvements to the heavily used Truxtun Park: and numerous trail initiatives which will add miles of additional acreage to the park system.
 In addition to basic park maintenance, such as mowing or trash removal, many of the future projects will include new features that will require additional specialized maintenance.
 There will likely be a need to add additional maintenance staff with specific expertise, such as a trails team or natural resource manager.
-There may also be opportunities for existing maintenance staff to develop new skills and responsibility through a professional development program, which can increase both morale and the livelihoods of an important segment of the city's workforce population.
-African-Americans comprise a large percentage of the City's maintenance crews in both the Department of Recreation and Parks, and the Department of Public Works but have historically had few opportunities for growth or advancement.
-By providing new professional development opportunities for this population, the City can improve services as well as reverse longstanding inequities which have limited the potential of the city's African-American population.
+There may also be opportunities for existing maintenance staff to develop new skills and responsibility through a professional development program.
 As the City prepares for a park system in the coming years that may look nothing like the one we have today, budgeting and staffing for adequate maintenance will be critical to ensure that the significant investment in these popular spaces is maintained and leveraged for maximum benefit to the city and its residents.

-FIGURE 7-25: ROUTINE MAINTENANCE OF STORMWATER MANAGEMENT FEATURES IS CRITICAL TO ENSURING THAT THE FEATURES FUNCTION AS DESIGNED.
+FIGURE 7-26: ROUTINE MAINTENANCE OF STORMWATER